-The Serial ATA connectors are used to connect Serial ATA devices.
-Connect one end of the Serial ATA cable to a SATA connector and the other end to your Serial ATA device.
+The Serial ATA ports are used to connect Serial ATA devices.
+Connect one end of the Serial ATA cable to a SATA port and the other end to your Serial ATA device.

-Configure the Serial ATA drives in the Advanced menu ("IDE Configuration" submenu) of the BIOS.
+Configure the Serial ATA drives in the Advanced menu of the BIOS.
 Refer to chapter 3 for more information.